 Who has one wife for all his life and if she dies, he’ll do the same.

 It’s Valentine’s Day and love is in the air.
-That’s my reminder of the interpersonal challenges that emerge when romance merges with finance.
-I suggest you align on various financial issues before they create misunderstandings or resentment.
+That’s my annual cue to remind us of the interpersonal challenges we face when romance merges with finance.
+Align on these various money issues before they create misunderstandings or resentment.

 Consider these questions:

 1. Do you enter the relationship with different assets and liabilities?

 Does one of you bring a trust fund, but the other is paying off student loans?
 Is one of you expecting an inheritance in the future?
 What is the most equitable approach to balance your mismatched net worth?